-Any cat owner will tell you every cat is different.
+Any cat owner will tell you that every cat is different.
 So why it that some people think cats are one-size-fits-all?
 Cats have their own personalities and quirks just as people do.
 So it stands to reason that the chemistry between every cat and its owner is different too.
-The relationship between a cat and its’ guardian is the result of their personalities, mutual behavioral patterns and lifestyle types.
+The relationship between a cat and its guardian is the result of their personalities, mutual behavioral patterns and lifestyle types.
 However, many of cats behaviors are derived directly from their genetic ancestors.
 Certain breeds have particular characteristics that demand a particular lifestyle or, at the very least, understanding on the part of the guardian.

 - Activity Level: Some cats with high energy levels are able to entertain themselves and those around them for hours on end.
 Energetic breeds such as the Devon Rex, Sphynx, Balinese, and British Angora are noted for their curiosity and mischief.
 Consider these breeds for persons who find themselves indoors much of the time, the elderly or the physically handicapped as they provide a great source of companionship and entertainment.

 - Sociability: Attention-seeking, affectionate, cuddly cats are normally good with children.
-If you have kids at home, consider friendliest cat breeds such as Ragdoll, Maine Coon, Snowshoe, Tonkinese, Abyssinian, and the Himalayan Persian.
-Breeds that are known to be a bit more aloof, especially with strangers, are the Russian Short Hair, Norwegian Forest Cat, and the Nebelung.
-If you are looking to socialize a cat with a dog or puppy, best to consider an American Shorthair, a Japanese Bobtail or a Tonkinese.
+If you have kids at home, consider friendlier cat breeds such as Ragdoll, Maine Coon, Snowshoe, Tonkinese, Abyssinian, and the Himalayan Persian.
+Breeds that are known to be a bit more aloof, especially with strangers, are the Russian Short Hair, Norwegian Forest Cat and the Nebelung.
+If you are looking to socialize a cat with a dog or puppy, it's best to consider an American Shorthair, a Japanese Bobtail or a Tonkinese.
 These friendly, out-going kitties are known for their dog-like traits and are known to socialize well, when properly introduced, with friendly canines.

 - Susceptibility to Diseases: Some domestic cat breeds, through over-breeding, are more prone to diseases.
 It becomes an expensive affair if a cat needs to be treated for diseases such as joint inflammation, cancers, Feline Immunodeficiency Virus, Feline Leukaemia Virus (FLV), feline panleukopenia, (FIV) or Feline Infectious Peritonitis (FIP).
 Breeds that have been singled out by veterinary organizations and feline advocacy groups include, but are not limited to, Persians, Munchkin cats and Scottish Folds.
-These cats are breed for emphasis on certain physical characteristics and as a result, a thinning gene-pool often leads to serious illness.
+These cats are bred for emphasis on certain physical characteristics and as a result, a thinning gene-pool often leads to serious illness.

 - TLC: Some cat breeds require more TLC than others.
 Breeds such as the Devon Rex or Korat are very affectionate and require lots of love from their human.
 These two breeds can even exhibit signs of depression if left alone for long periods of time.
-Some undemanding breeds include the Russian Blue, Exotic Shorthair, Manx, Munchkin, Burman, and the Scottish Fold.
+Some undemanding breeds include the Russian Blue, Exotic Shorthair, Manx, Munchkin, Burman and the Scottish Fold.

 With that said, if you are insistent on having an indoor/outdoor cat it might be best to adopt a rescue that already had this lifestyle.
 A cat that is already acclimated to the outdoors and its associated dangers might have a better chance of survival.
 Make sure to factor in the expense of additional vaccines and the occasional trip to the vet due to encounters with other cats, dogs or wildlife.
 Lastly, don’t forget to take into account that your indoor/outdoor kitty will bring you “presents” in the form of dead birds and vermin.

 This guide may be helpful if you are buying from a breeder.
-But what if you are adopting a cat from an animal shelter.
+But what if you are adopting a cat from an animal shelter?
 Things may seem to be a little confusing because you don’t know the cat’s ancestry.
-While there are 'cat ancestory' tests that you can pay for the best way to learn about the cat’s temperament is to seek information from the rescue shelter staff.
-This way, you can judge the suitability of the cat for your family.
+While there are 'cat ancestory' tests that you can pay for, the best way to learn about the cat’s temperament is to seek information from the rescue shelter staff.
+This way you can judge the suitability of the cat for your family.
 While breeds may influence your choice, personality and lifestyle are going to be better indicators of your long term happiness.
 Cats in the rescue shelter are waiting to be a part of a happy family!